 The character of Audrey was dramatically re-written when she became a major cast member.
-In the first season she was in only one episode, as a character Ellen was long-time friends with but didn't like because she was always pessimistic and complaining.
-But by the end of the second season she was portrayed as increasingly chipper, upbeat and constantly optimistic See more »
+In the first season, she was in only one episode, as a character, with whom Ellen was long-time friends, but didn't like, because she was always pessimistic and complaining.
+But by the end of the second season, she was portrayed as increasingly chipper, upbeat, and constantly optimistic.
+See more »

 Stray dogs, hungry people.
 Come on people, the solution is obvious.